 For instance, if you’re linking to a page in the same module as the page you’re linking from, all you need to do is specify the

-The next example shows a cross reference from this page (page-id.adoc) to the create-standard-page.adoc page.
+The next example shows a cross reference from the “How Antora Works” page (how-antora-works.adoc) to the “Run Antora” page (run-antora.adoc).

 Both of these pages live in the same component and module.